Praveen0095/Exploratory-data-analysis/README.md

-# ✈️ Airfare vs Passenger Behavior: Exploratory Data Analysis
+# ✈️ Consumer Airfare Data Analysis & Market Segmentation

 ## 📌 Project Overview

-This project explores the relationship between **airfare prices** and **passenger numbers** across major U.S. cities using real airline data.
-Through data cleaning, visualization, and statistical analysis in Python, the goal is to identify whether airfare fluctuations significantly impact travel behavior.
+This project explores the Consumer Airfare Data Analysis & Market Segmentation!
+This notebook goes beyond basic analysis to deliver actionable insights through exploratory data analysis (EDA) and market segmentation of airfare trends across the U.S.

 ### 🎯 Objective

+- Clean and preprocess airfare data
-- Determine if changes in airfare influence passenger volume
+- Visualize airfare and passenger trends over the years
-- Analyze trends by city and year
+- Analyze patterns and draw meaningful conclusions about pricing and travel behavior
-- Provide actionable business insights for airline pricing strategy
+- Segment the air travel market based on Airfare and Passenger Volume

 ---